 You’re the apple of my pie!

-Whether you’re making a pumpkin pie or a lemon tart, the crust is one of the most important parts.
-Making a pie crust from scratch is an art that takes a little skill but luckily with our handy how-to guide, it’s as easy as pie!
+Whether you’re making a strawberry tart or a lemon tart, the crust is one of the most important parts.
+Making a tart crust from scratch is an art that takes a little skill but luckily with our handy how-to guide, it’s as easy as pie!

 What tools do you need?

-Making a pie or tart crust requires some handywork (use what your momma gave you – two hands!) but you’ll also need some help from a bowl, a whisk and a rolling pin.
+Making a tart crust requires some handywork (use what your momma gave you – two hands!) but you’ll also need some help from a bowl, a whisk and a rolling pin.

 Next, what type of crust are you making?